 Faculty:Faculty of Medical Science

-As Director of Learning & Teaching and part of the executive team in our Faculty of Health, Social Care & Education, Mark is responsible for fostering excellence in teaching, learning and assessment, and the design and implementation of strategies to enrich the staff/student experience.
+As Director of Learning & Teaching and part of the Faculty Management Group in our Faculty of Medical Science, Mark is responsible for fostering excellence in teaching, learning and assessment, and the design and implementation of strategies to enrich the staff/student experience.
 He also has a strong interest in assessment and mobile/technology-integrated learning.

 Before accepting a position at Anglia Ruskin, Mark worked for the University of Greenwich in the Educational Development Unit and was a programme leader and Teaching Fellow for the University of Westminster.
 He is a founding member and co-lead for the national Students as Change Agents Network and was the project manager for the Jisc-funded Digital Literacies in Higher Education project.
 Previously, he led the iPad in Science project, and developed a new model of assessment feedback as part of the Jisc-funded project, Making Assessment Count.
 He developed MapMyProgramme an open-source tool to support the holistic design of assessment and in 2012 was award a prize of ALT-C/Google for this work.

 Mark is a co-conveyor for the Society of Research into Higher Education, Newer Researchers’ Network, a Fellow of the Higher Education Academy, and co-managing editor for the Journal of Educational Innovation, Partnership and Change.